vors/psconfeu-2018-workshop/docs/New-Greeting.md

 ```

 ## DESCRIPTION
-Greet people at the conference.
+Greet people at a conference.

 ## EXAMPLES